hermanli3001/design_pattern/README.md

 # leetcode algorithm learning in C
-This is a collection including some algorithm learning.
+This is a collection of leetcode algorithm learning list.
-I practice it on leetcode with C.
+I practice it with C.